istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 To simulate a legacy proxy and only for this example, you deploy an HTTPS proxy inside your cluster.
 Also, to simulate a more realistic proxy that is running outside of your cluster, you will address the proxy's pod by its IP address and not by the domain name of a Kubernetes service.
-This example uses [Squid](http://www.squid-cache.org) but you can use any HTTPS proxy that supports HTTP Connect.
+This example uses [Squid](http://www.squid-cache.org) but you can use any HTTPS proxy that supports HTTP CONNECT.

 1. Create a namespace for the HTTPS proxy.
 Since the automatic sidecar injection is disabled in Istio by default, Istio sidecars will not be injected and Istio will not control traffic in this namespace.
 You need this behavior to